 - written directorial approach to a play selected by the reviewing committee

 - three letters of reference from professionals familiar with the student's work

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

 A personal interview is required.
-Interviews via phone or campus visit are available by appointment.
+Interviews via phone, video conference or campus visit are available by appointment.